-- 3. Although the relationship between recorded bat activity and fatalities at windfarm sites in the UK remains unclear1, SPR are able to infer this relationship to some extent by comparing activity data recorded at Clauchrie to that collected from operational projects in the same region (i.e. south west Scotland) which have a known rate of bat fatalities. - SPR have conducted detailed acoustic and fatality monitoring of bats at 10 operational windfarms and acoustic monitoring aligned to the 2019 SNH guidance2 at three development phase projects.
-This combined dataset comprises data collected at 71 unique locations with static bat detectors deployed for a total of 1710 nights, providing a total sample size of 9367 detector nights of bat activity (sample unit = 1 detector / night) after some samples were removed, due to equipment failure.
-Of these, 7269 samples are from nine projects in south west Scotland and were used for the analysis. - 5.
-Carcass surveys have been undertaken at all 10 of the operational windfarms, using methods consistent with the DEFRA study.
-Of these, six were found to have zero bat fatalities, two had an "incidental" rate of fatality (considered to be <2 bat fatalities / turbine / year) and two had fatality rates greater than two bat fatalities / turbine / year. - The data collected at the 10 operational windfarms indicates a relationship between bat activity and the rate of fatality.
+Although the relationship between recorded bat activity and fatalities at windfarm sites in the UK remains unclear1, SPR are able to infer this relationship to some extent by comparing activity data recorded at Euchanhead Renewable Energy Development to that collected from operational projects in the same region (i.e. south-west Scotland) which have a known rate of bat fatalities.

+SPR have conducted detailed acoustic and fatality monitoring of bats at 10 operational windfarms and acoustic monitoring aligned to the 2019 SNH guidance2 at 3 development phase projects.
+This combined dataset comprises data collected at 71 unique locations with static bat detectors deployed for a total of 1710 nights, providing a total sample size of 9367 detector nights of bat activity (sample unit = 1 detector / night) after some samples were removed due to equipment failure.
+Of these, 7269 samples are from 9 projects in south-west Scotland and were used for the analysis.

+Carcass surveys have been undertaken at all 10 of the operational windfarms using methods consistent with the DEFRA study.
+Of these, 6 were found to have zero bat fatalities, 2 had an "incidental" rate of fatality (considered to be <2 bat fatalities / turbine / year) and 2 had fatality rates greater than 2 bat fatalities / turbine / year.